DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-reasons-for-rejection.md

 ---
 title: Reasons for rejection
-description: Helping providers give useful feedback to candidate's who have been rejected
+description: Helping providers give useful feedback to candidates who have been rejected
 date: 2020-03-27
 ---